-No new students are being accepted into this Specialization.
-Students interested in this area of study should see the Master of Science in Toxicology.
+No new students are being accepted into this specialization.
+Students interested in this area of study should see the Master of Science in Toxicology, Plan B.

 Effective Spring 2012